Antiferromagnetic domain walls under spin-orbit torque: Concluding remarks

 \section{Concluding remarks}

-We studied the dynamics of antiferromagnetic domain walls under spin-orbit torques.
+We have studied the dynamics of antiferromagnetic domain walls under spin-orbit torques.
 All simulations have been performed using the spin equations \eqref{eq:Heisenberg}, while the theoretical analysis is based on the continuum model \eqref{eq:sigmaModel_1D_spinTorque}.
-This model is built upon an extension of the $\sigma$-model and in addition it contains damping and source terms.
+This is an extension of the $\sigma$-model with the addition of damping and source terms.
+The present study obtains results beyond those inferred by the idealized $\sigma$-model.

 We find that the system spontaneously converges to a stationary state and the result depends on the spin polarization of the injected current.
-Precessional dynamics, analogous to that discussed in early papers for the conservative model, is obtained as a stable steady state for perpendicular spin current polarization.
 Propagation of a domain wall with a constant velocity is obtained for in-plane spin current polarization perpendicular to the in-plane component of the wall.
 The details of the dynamics are not drawn from a Lorentz transformation of the static wall, unlike in the conservative case.
-Instead, different methods are applied for finding solutions of the model and studying their main features.
+Instead, perturbation and asymptotic methods are applied and give an asymmetric wall profile with a power-law tail.
+Precessional dynamics, analogous to that discussed in early papers for the conservative model, is obtained as a stable steady state for perpendicular spin current polarization.
 Periodic motion of the wall between two positions is obtained for a current polarization with both an in-plane and a perpendicular component.
-The present study is based on a model that describes the antiferromagnet under spin current and obtains results beyond those inferred by the idealized $\sigma$-model.
+This comes in two flavors for the two different signs of the in-plane component of the current polarization.

+When the Dzyloshinksii-Moriya interaction is present, we find significant modifications of the dynamical behavior.
+Propagation is still found but precessional motion is not possible.
+As a result, oscillating motion is not possible either, and propagation is seen also when current polarization is not fully in-plane, at least for small currents.